getsentry/sentry-java/docs/modules/log4j.rst

 Asynchronous Logging
 --------------------

-Raven uses asynchronous communication by default, and so it is unnecessary to use an `AsyncAppender
+Sentry uses asynchronous communication by default, and so it is unnecessary to use an `AsyncAppender
 <https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/AsyncAppender.html>`_.